lexicalscope/ape/README.md

 ### Changing the amount allocated

-In the following test case v1 allocates a single object, whereas v2 allocates on objects.
+In the following test case v1 allocates a single object, whereas v2 allocates no objects.
 APE uses a definition of equivalence that is insensitive to the amount of garbage.
 APE proves that these procedures always result in isomorphic final stores despite the different numbers of allocations.

 	VERSION 0
 	procedure SingleGarbageAllocation(x) {